|

 specificity, and palpability of things.
 Throughout this period, writers

-Society’s agenda.
 In phrases key to this "Perspectives" section of our

-anthology, Sprat emphasizes the importance of incompletion in the
+textbook, Sprat emphasizes the importance of incompletion in the

-Fellows’ work: “their purpose was to heap up a mixed mass of
+fellows’ work: “their purpose was to heap up a mixed mass of

 experiments, without digesting them into any perfect model,” and to